BUS335 Corporate Strategy - Alliances, Mergers and Acquisitions

 - clear and effective presentation in a written and oral form

-Lectures, group assignments/ cases and related feedback, external guest lectures.
+Lectures and exercises, group assignments/ cases and related feedback, external guest lectures.
 Active participation is expected.
+This course has campus-based teaching without streaming.

 The reading list for the course and instructions about the availability of the syllabus will be posted at Canvas before the course starts.
 Lecture notes (including guest lectures) are part of the syllabus.

-Continuous exam: Mid-semester written exam (individual, 15% of the final grade), oral presentation of a case assignment (in groups, 30% of the final grade), final written exam (individual, 55% of the final grade).
-There is mandatory attendance at these three sub-tests.
+Combined assessment: Case assignment at the end of the teaching period (in groups, 20% of the final grade), final written exam in the exam period (individual, 80% of the final grade).
+There is mandatory attendance at these two sub-tests.
 All the assessment components need to be passed in order to pass the course.
-When documenting valid absence in the mid-semester written exam, however, the final written examination will count 70% of the final grade.
 There will not be any retake exam in the course.
 Those that wish to take the course again must do so next time the course is arranged, including all the elements in the assessment.

 The course is for first years students in the Master Business and Administration program.